Career Opportunities with Philosophy

 Considering majoring or minoring in philosophy, but wondering what you'd do with it?

 So what do the rest do?
-Well, everything.
+All kinds of things.
 They go to law school, but also medical school and business school.
 Some don't go on to school but simply work in areas such as government, education, and business.
+See what fascinating careers three of our recent graduates have gone on to have after their philosophy degrees.

 By emphasizing logical thinking and clear expression, philosophy teaches you skills that are useful in every career -- skills that aren't quickly dated.
 Thus philosophy will help you to succeed no matter what career you choose.
 Will a major in philosophy make it harder to get your "foot in the door"?
 Not in any graduate or professional school; philosophy majors beat almost all other majors on the standardized tests required for entrance.
 (See the first link below.)
 How about if you want to go right into the corporate world?
 There's no evidence we are aware of that philosophy students are at a disadvantage here.
 However, we'd offer you the same advice as we would a student with any other major: you would be wise to pursue activities outside of classes to prepare you for your chosen profession (e.g., jobs, internships).
 And, as you get close to graduation, contact BGSU's career center for assistance in your job search.